 Public Safety & Corrections –

-This position is located in the Office of Adult Services - Reentry at DOC Headquarters in Baton Rouge, LA.
+This position is located at the DOC Headquarters - Pardon and Parole Board in Baton Rouge, LA.

 In the supplemental questions section, applicants must authorize the HR Office of DPS&C-Corrections Services to contact prior employers to check references under the Prison Rape Elimination Act (PREA) to be considered for employment.

-This position may be filled by either Probational appointment, Promotional appointment, or by Job Appointment.
-If filled as a Temporary Job Appointment; should a permanent position become available, the employee may be converted to a probationary appointment.
+This position may be filled as Temporary Job Appointment; should a permanent position become available, the employee may be converted to a probationary appointment.

 Any qualifying experience that is based on college credit/college hours should have an accompanying transcript for verification.
 The transcript should be attached to the application or faxed prior to the close of this announcement for your application to be considered.
 Fax to (225) 342-5968, or mail by close of this announcement.

 >>>> An attached resume will not replace a completed application. <<<<

 ****REVIEW YOUR APPLICATION TO MAKE SURE IT IS CURRENT.
 Failure to provide your qualifying work experience may result in your application not being considered.****

 Any degree, certificate, special license, or DD-214 must be verified by official documentation prior to hire.